 Start your degree to become a teacher

-Who is a typical student?
+Who is the typical student?

 What will you learn?